How to save energy this Christmas

 In the past, if you made a big effort to save energy at Christmas – or cut back on consumption in any way – you might have been called a Scrooge.
 It’s a time of over-consumption and merriment after all.
 Bah humbug!

-But the mood has changed with the energy crisis and climate emergency.
+But the mood has changed with high energy costs and the climate crisis.
 There's now growing awareness that everyone needs to reduce their energy consumption.

 So, here are a few tricks and tips to use less energy this Christmas, without compromising on festive joy.